ruuda/rcl/README.md

 ## Classification

- * **Purely functional:** RCL consists of expressions and has no statements.
+ * **Purely functional:** RCL documents are expressions that evaluate to values, rather than sequences of statements that have side effects.
+Values are immutable, there are no mutable objects.
-   It has immutable values and no mutable objects.
 Functions are values.

  * **Gradually typed:** Optional type annotations can be used to prevent bugs and to make code more self-documenting.
 All type annotations are enforced.

- * **Vaporware, not fully implemented:** RCL is a superset of json.
+ * **Json superset:** Vaporware, this is not fully implemented; floats are not yet supported.

 ## Usage